indskgit/About/README.md

 - 👋 Hi, I’m @Saurabh Kumar
-- 👀 I’m interested in android app development.
+- 👀 I’m interested in android and Web app development.
-- 🌱 I’m currently learning java
+- 🌱 I’m currently working on JavaScript.
-- 💞️ I’m looking to collaborate/contribute to GSOC,Hackathon and other platforms.
 - 📫 you can reach me through mail skumarsaurabh2001@gmail.com
+- 📫Proficient In: Java.

 <!---
 indskgit/indskgit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.